myaxxxxx/speech-to-text-share-adapter/README.md

 </p>

 <p align="center">
 Codes for our regular and share adapters for speech-to-text translation tasks (Under review).
+After the review period, we will open-source the code on our GitHub.
 </p>